11NightHawk/Explore-US-Bikeshare-Data/README.md

-# Explore-US-Bikeshare-Data
+# US-share-Data
-Using Python to understand U.S. bikeshare data by calculating statistics and building an interactive environment where a user chooses the data and filter for a dataset to analyze.
+Using Python to understand U.S. share data by calculating statistics and building an interactive environment where a user chooses the data and filter for a dataset to analyze.

 ## Code Quality